OutSystems/docs-odc/src/eap/building-apps/data/sharing.md

 An example of a server action to meet a business need is an audit trail for data in your app.
 When a user creates, deletes or updates a customer record in an app, an audit record is inserted into a dedicated audit entity.
 An e-mail could also be sent to the administrator.

-Service Studio lets you define the logic flow of a server action in a visual and intuitive way.
+ODC Studio lets you define the logic flow of a server action in a visual and intuitive way.

 ## Producer app